mitjakarki/remote_camera/development_notes.md

 Human eye can't sense the infrared light from the remote, but a digital camera can.
 So I just pointed it at my mobile phone's camera to confirm that the IR led indeed was lit.

+The next thing was to establish a connection between arduino and the infrared transmitter.
+I started by wiring the TSOP1738 to the arduino [image here].
+The sensor datasheet [link here] includes a wiring example, which I replicated on my breadboard:
+*-22 uF capacitor between 5 V and GND
+*-sensor Vs to 5 V via a 100 ohm resistor
+*-GND to GND
+*-sensor signal out pin to arduino digital pin 2

+Before I started reading the sensor output with arduino, I confirmed that the sensor was outputting signal, which actually was very clear [image here].
+The remote control has five buttons, all of which were tested with the oscilloscope.
+The waveforms were saved and decoded with pencil and paper.
+The information turned out to be manchester-encoded [link here], which is a common encoding protocol in infrared communication.

+It was time to reverse-engineer the camera.
+For that, the camera needed to be partly dissassembled [images here].
+The shutter button controls both the focus and the shutter.
+The goal was to control shutter and focus remotely